-Google Search Console Links Report: Monitor Your Backlinks For Free
+Google Search Console Links Report: Free Backlink Monitoring

 Even if you have only a basic understanding of SEO, you’ll know that the links your site gets are important.
 Building a strong profile of links to your different pages is a major part of any long-term SEO strategy.
 But getting the right balance of backlinks isn’t an easy task.
 This is where the Google Search Console links report comes in.